Co-Located Human-Human Interaction Analysis using Nonverbal Cues: A Survey: Proposed Future Research Directions

 \subsection{Dataset Collection}

-Sec.~\ref{datasets} shows that major efforts done in collecting and annotating related datasets.
-However, not all these resources are \textbf{publicly available} (see Table \ref{table:dataset} for details), and it is still relatively challenging to access data suitable for experimental activity.
-One possible reason is that collection and dissemination of human data is an activity that must respect rigorous ethical standards ensuring the protection of individuals' privacy.
-The most suitable solution is the involvement of ethical committees operating in the institutions that collect the data and, possibly, the definition of standard protocols to be respected in the whole research community.
+Sec.~\ref{datasets} shows that major efforts were performed in collecting and annotating related datasets.
+However, not all these resources are \textbf{publicly available} (see Table \ref{table:dataset} for details), and it is still relatively challenging to access data suitable for the experimental activity.
+This is a very important problem that should be addressed as it does not allow researchers to perform a comparative study.
+One possible reason for not supplying publicly available datasets is that collection and dissemination of human data is an activity that must respect rigorous ethical standards ensuring the protection of individuals' privacy.
+The most suitable solution is the involvement of ethical committees operating in the institutions that collect the data and the definition of standard protocols to be respected by the whole research community.